Overview

 \[x_{l+1}=b_{l+1} + x_l + x_l \cdot W \cdot x_l^T\]

-• At the input, sparse features are transformed into dense vectors through an embedding procedure while dense features are normalized.
+• At the input, sparse features are transformed into dense vectors through an embedding layer while dense features are normalized.
 These processed features are then combined into a single vector \(x_0\), which includes the stacked embedding vectors for the sparse features and the normalized dense features.
 This combined vector is then fed into the network.

 • Hence, a cross neural network of depth \(L\) will learn cross features in the form of polynomials of degrees up to \(L\).